 (b) the construction of the terms of an advance health directive.

-[Section 110Y inserted by No. 25 of 2008 s.
+[Section 110Y inserted: No. 25 of 2008 s.
 11.]

 110Z.
 Declaration that treatment decision has been revoked

 (1) The State Administrative Tribunal may declare that a treatment decision in an advance health directive is taken to have been revoked under section 110S(6).